 The Harvest Lite question

-The AeroGarden Harvest Lite buy on Amazon is worth thinking about if the full Harvest is out of your budget.
+The AeroGarden Harvest Lite check price on Amazon is worth thinking about if the full Harvest is out of your budget.
 At around $69, it gets you the same 6-pod capacity and the same basic light timer system.
 What you give up: a few of the smarter features, and you’re buying seed pod kits separately.

-The cream finish is genuinely pretty, for whatever that’s worth.
+The cream finish is pretty, for whatever that’s worth.
 My partner, who has complained approximately one hundred times about the blue glow of my main AeroGarden at night, actually said this one looked nice.
 That’s not nothing.
 If it was going to sit on a kitchen counter rather than my dedicated grow shelf, I’d probably go for the Lite over the standard Harvest.

 The 4.4 stars across over 21,000 reviews isn’t an accident.
 It’s a good product.